 We’ll share more about these events and stories on our social media channels, but I wanted to take a second to talk about how we’re making diversity less of a phrase and more of the norm.

-Here are three ways to diversify your own diversity initiatives:
+Here are three ways to diversify your own diversity and inclusion ideas:

 Make sure you’re doing it for the right reasons

 Been told to look into diversity so your company can tick the box and claim to be a diverse employer?

 If you’re only trying to conform to make it look like you’re doing the right thing then you’re adding to the problem.

 Really get down into your employee demographics, identify the imbalances, and then find out the "why" to these imbalances existing in the first place.
 Only then can you begin to fix them and address the issue of diversity.

 Yes, race is a large part of diversity, and there are even more subtle areas which you need to pay attention to as well.